Union School Haiti: Current

 The school is located on two hectares, with two buildings, 38 classrooms, two computer labs, two science labs, a library with 12,000 volumes and sports fields.
-The school has an extra-curricular program that includes soccer, volleyball, dance, drama, community service, homework club, and environmental conservation.
+It has an extra-curricular program that includes soccer, volleyball, dance, drama, community service, homework club, and environmental conservation.
 Union School uses a curriculum that is based on a general United States’ model.
 Instruction is in English and French, and there is ESL support through Grade 12 for students that need it.
-Union School has AP and honors classes for high school students.
+They also have AP and honors classes for high school students.
 The school gives standardized US tests including the Iowa Test of Basic Skills, the PSAT, SAT, ACT, and TOEFL.

 The school consists of an elementary school (grades pre-k to 5), a middle school (grades 6 -8), and a high school (grades 9 to 12).
 Union School is a member of ACCAS, the Association of Colombian-Caribbean American Schools.

 The school's athletic program currently fields teams for he following sports: Girls' Varsity Soccer, Boys' Varsity Soccer, Girls' Volleyball, and Boys' Basketball.